Apple iPhone 11 Pro event: How to watch, start time, livestream and what to expect

-Today, Sept.
+It's official: The Apple store is down and we're counting down the hours.
+Today, on Sept.
 10, Apple will hold its annual fall event where it will likely announce the iPhone 11 along with other products and services.
 The event begins at 10 a.m.
 PT at the Steve Jobs Theater on Apple's campus in Cupertino, California.
 Apple is expected to announce three new phone models, replacing the iPhone XS, XS Max and XR with the rumored iPhone 11, 11 Max/11 Pro and 11R.
 The phones will likely add improved cameras, faster processors and iOS 13.
 We also expect to see an Apple Watch update.
 However, whether this is a brand new Apple Watch 5 or a more minor Apple Watch upgrade remains to be seen.

 Two weeks back, Apple sent out invitations to some members of the media.
 The invite shows the Apple logo made up of five different bright colors that harken back to the old six-color logo Apple used years ago.
 Analysts are speculating that the unreleased iPhone 11 will be a disappointment and not attract the buyers Apple is hoping for.